kingsdigitallab/alice-thornton/frontend/posts/blog/2023-09-07-digital-edition-eleanor-picks.md

 ***

-The Alice Thornton’s Books project invites everyone to delve into the seventeenth-century words of Yorkshire’s Alice Thornton.
-You can read [the newly released pages of Alice Thornton’s *Book of Remembrances*](https://thornton.kdl.kcl.ac.uk/books/viewer/) now, in modernised and semi-diplomatic versions.
+The Alice Thornton’s Books project invites everyone to delve into the seventeenth-century words of Alice Thornton.
+You can read [the newly released pages](https://thornton.kdl.kcl.ac.uk/books/viewer/) of Alice Thornton’s *Book of Remembrances* now, in modernised and semi-diplomatic versions.

 We would love to hear about what you discover!
 Please get in touch via our socials.